-Let us know how we can improve the Optimizely ap p.
+Let us know how we can improve the Optimizely app.
 Give feedback

 Features

 Optimizely integration enables:

 Loading experiments from Optimizely

 Adding content to variations

-Seeing all experiments connected with Contentful (draft ts, running, ended)
+Seeing all experiments connected with Contentful (dr afts, running, ended)

 Check out documentation for more information.

 Connect Optimizely

 Connect your Optimizely account to get started.

 Personal Access Token (required)

-Disconnect accou int
+Disc onnect account

-iet a personal access token in the Optimizely web app.
+Set a personal access token in the Optimizely web app-

 Optimizely Project

-Vorks only with Optimizely Full Stack projects
+Works only with Optimizely Full Stack projects

-roject (required)
+Project (required)

-[Demo] The Example App ្
+[Demo] The Example App ş

 Content Types

-and the second ter the second se
+and a second

-elect the content types for which you want to enable A/B testing.
+Select the content types for which you want to enable A r8 testing.

 Add content type

-Layout > Highlighted Course Edit De lete
+Layout > Highlighted Course Edit Delete

 Enter your Optimizely Personal Access Token and connect your account.
-This will bring a list of your projects.
+This will bring up a list of your projects.
 Select the one you created.
 Add the relevant Contentful content types that you want to run this experiment against.
 If you select the parent type, you should see the referenced child that you want to experiment with.